multiscan/mac_rsync_backup/README.md

   - [X] Fix cron script and make installation easier;
   - [ ] Add a script for cleaning up older backups and free up space on the backup disk;
   - [X] Figure out how to prompt for password when running as cron
+  - [ ] Test integration with openproject (just neglect this, please)